janmiguelmendoza/CPE106L_Group-5_LabExercises/README.md

-# CPE106L-4 Group 5 Laboratory Reports
+# Instructions for CPE106L-4 Group 5 Laboratory Reports

-This entails the laboratory reports of Group 5 in CPE106L
+**To Setup**
+1. Open VS Code
+2. Click "Clone Git Repository"
+3. Copy + Paste this link to the VS Code bar

+**For Programming Exercise 1:**